tharkam100/docker-fundamentals/03-Pull-from-DockerHub-and-Run-Docker-Images/README.md

 ## Step-4: List Running Containers
 ```
 docker ps
-docker ps -a
+docker ps -a (lists stopped/Exited containers as well)
 docker ps -a -q
 ```

 ## Step-5: Connect to Container Terminal
 ```
 docker exec -it <container-name> /bin/sh
 ```
+## run commands without loggin into the container

+By default docker exec command runs in the same working directory set when container was created.

+docker exec -it ubuntu_bash pwd

+You can select working directory for the command to execute into

+docker exec -it -w /root ubuntu_bash pwd

 ## Step-6: Container Stop, Start
 ```